Live your Unitarian Universalist values out loud. Make your year-end gift today!

 It takes deep faith and a lot of hard work to keep a democracy vibrant.
 Our Unitarian Universalist (UU) fifth principle commitment to the democratic process and our anti-oppression commitment to strengthen the voices of historically marginalized groups call us to make sure our elections are as inclusive as possible.
 I applaud and support our congregations’ efforts to register voters and to ensure that the polling process is free of discrimination.
-If we all join in this vital effort, on November 5 we can say we did all we could to strengthen our democracy.

 —Rev. William G. Sinkford, UUA President 2001-2009

 We know that too often people are excluded from this sacred process due to economic and racial bias.
 Ironically, the right to legislative representation is denied to the residents of the U.S. capitol, Washington, DC.
-The UUA works to make sure that those who are eligible to vote can do so, and to extend right to vote to the citizens of the nation's capitol.
+The UUA works to make sure that those who are eligible to vote can do so, and to extend the right to vote to the citizens of the nation's capitol.

 We invite you to learn more about Unitarian Universalism and our commitment to voting rights as an issue of economic and racial justice.